facelessuser/TabsExtra/docs/usage.md

     "sort_on_load_save_command": {"module": "TabsExtra.sort.name"}
 ```

 Sort options are actually provided by small sort modules.
 As seen above, sort modules are specified in the settings file like you are importing a python module.
-The package folder would be the root of the module and would then be followed by the subfolders and the actual module name; all would be separated with dots.
+The package folder would be the root of the module and would then be followed by the sub-folders and the actual module name; all would be separated with dots.
 As shown above, TabsExtra comes with 9 different sort modules: name, path, modified, created, type, size, activated, syntax, reverse.
 If these modules do not suit your needs, you can right your own.

 Within a sort module, there must be a run method as shown above below: